- Be more intimate with God

 As a Christian, start by learning about Jesus.
 The first four books of the New Testament are the Gospels.
 These four books are Matthew, Mark, Luke, and John.

 They tell about Jesus’ birth, life, teachings, miracles, death, resurrection, and ascension.
-Basically, each Gospel gives a different eyewitness account for a particular audience.
+Each Gospel gives a different eyewitness account for a particular audience.

-After John, read Luke, who is a first-rate historian and chronicler.
-Then read Acts, also written by Luke, which tells of the early church after Jesus ascended back to heaven.
+After John read Luke.
+Luke was a first-rate historian and chronicler, then read Acts, also written by Luke.
+Acts narrates the story of the early church after Jesus ascended back to heaven.

 Reading the Epistles